-In accordance with Pennsylvania state law, you must be at least 21-years-old to possess, consume, or transport alcoholic beverages in University housing buildings.
-All alcoholic beverages must be registered with the desk attendant, and the amount registered per person per week is strictly regulated.
+In accordance with Pennsylvania state law, you must be at least 21 years old to possess, consume, or transport alcoholic beverages.
+In University housing buildings, all alcoholic beverages must be registered with the desk attendant.
+The amount registered per person per week is strictly regulated.

-Residents are responsible for their actions and the actions of their visitors should any damages or injuries result during or after the consumption of alcoholic beverages in University housing.
+Residents are responsible for their actions and the actions of their visitors.
+Should any damages or injuries result during or after the consumption of alcoholic beverages in University housing, residents hold responsibility.

 You are financially responsible for damages you cause to University property.
-If a reasonable investigation cannot attribute damage to one or more individuals, responsibility may be assigned to your entire living unit, resulting in review of guest or floor privileges.
+If a reasonable investigation cannot attribute damage to one or more individuals, responsibility may be assigned to entire living units.
+Your entire living unit may be declared responsible, resulting in review of guest or floor privileges.

-All students have the right to be free from harassment and discrimination based upon, but not limited to, factors such as sexual orientation, color, race, ethnicity, national origin, religion, handicap, marital status, age, or veteran status.
+All students have the right to be free from harassment and discrimination based upon, but not limited to, several factors.
+These factors include sexual orientation, color, race, ethnicity, national origin, religion, handicap, marital status, age, or veteran status.
 Individuals and groups can be targets of harassment, and it can occur via telephone, mail, e-mail, or face-to-face.

-Students are required to observe Quiet Hours in residence halls as follows and are expected to maintain a level or reasonable quietness at all other times:
+Students are required to observe Quiet Hours in residence halls as follows.
+At all other times, students are expected to maintain a level of reasonable quietness.

 - Sunday–Thursday, 10 p.m. to 8 a.m.

 - Friday and Saturday, 11 p.m. to 8 a.m.

 The entire campus of the University of Pittsburgh is smoke-free, including residence halls and apartments.